10 Best Flea Markets In Colombia

 It is a new experience.

-It looks like they have an Instagram and Facebook account but not much activity on it.
+It appears they have an Instagram and a Facebook account, but there is little activity on them.

-El Mercado Nuevo does have a contact phone and these listed business hours are 4 a.m. to 5 p.m. every day.
+El Mercado Nuevo does have a contact phone, and the listed business hours are 4 a.m. to 5 p.m. every day.

 Some people come here for the purpose of buying goods directly from indigenous Colombian people.